Post Insurance Payments

 Review “Unpostable” Manual Items

-However, if any item in the ERA did not match the claim or required direct attention for another reason, such as a mismatched copay amount, Partner will not autopost that item.
-Instead, Partner creates a Manual Post Report containing those items and you will be prompted to review or print the Manual report.
+If any encounter in the ERA does not match the claim you sent, or requires attention for a mismatched copay or other reason, then the Autopost program will not post payments and adjustments for that encounter.
+Instead, Autopost creates a Manual Post Report and you will be prompted to review or print that report.

 You can press F1Process to review the report immediately on the screen, or print, e-mail, or save it.